Introduction

 Reaffirmation

-The three unreleased threads are mostly related to my ordinal finds without researching something someone else didn’t like, including the one I found on my own when this whole ordeal began.
+The three unreleased threads are mostly related to my original finds without researching something someone else didn’t like, including the one I found on my own when this whole ordeal began.

 - Ellen G White is an unfaithful prophet (willing to speak from herself):